 Begonias And Wisdom

 Margaret R. McDowell, a syndicated economic columnist wrote a story that she heard some 30 years ago about an owner of a plant nursery who won the lottery.
-The story went like this: When the man won the lottery, people anticipated that he would retire and move to the south of France.
+When this man won the lottery, people anticipated that he would retire and move to the south of France.
 However, he hired financial advisors to coordinate his new wealth.
 He kept working in his roadside nursery, moving palm trees and planting begonias.
 This man liked plants and getting dirt on his hands.
 He liked working with his customers, and enjoyed running a productive small business.
-“In short, he kept his life's work, and his purpose.”
-She wrote: “Last I heard, he was happily digging in the dirt, planting flowers (begonias) for spring”.
-This man appeared to have great wisdom because he did not change his lifestyle because of winning the lottery.
+“In short, he kept his life’s work, and his purpose.”
+She wrote: “Last I heard, he was happily digging in the dirt, planting flowers (begonias) for spring.”
+He appeared to have great wisdom because he did not change his lifestyle when he won the lottery.

-In the Old Testament, Solomon was the tenth son of David, and the third king of Israel who reigned for forty years.
+Compare him to Solomon, the tenth son of David and the third king of Israel, who reigned for forty years.
 He built the temple in Jerusalem.
-He was the author of Ecclesiastes and Song of Songs, as well as many of the Proverbs and a couple of the Psalms (NLT).
+He was the author of Ecclesiastes and Song of Songs, as well as many of the Proverbs and a couple of the Psalms.
 But how did Solomon acquire wisdom?

-Let's compare the plant nursery owner's wisdom to Solomon's.
-They were the same as both were wealthy.
+Compare the plant nursery owner’s wisdom to Solomon’s.
+They were both wealthy.
 But how were they different?
 It was the way they put wisdom into practice.
-The plant nursery owner just continued on with his routine of life of being the owner by “moving palm trees and planting begonias”.
-Solomon allowed his wealth and power to cloud his wisdom, and he began to ignore God.
-Although it is debated, it is possible that later in life, he repented.
+The plant nursery owner just continued on with his routine of life of being the owner by “moving palm trees and planting begonias.”
+Solomon, on the other hand, allowed his wealth and power to cloud his wisdom, and he began to ignore God.
+(Although it is debated, it is possible that later in life, he repented.)

-For God's people today, remember that true wisdom comes from God, and is found by reading the Bible and listening.
-Great effort ought to be taken to find it and use it, as it is a constant process.
-Trust in God and he will make you truly wise.
-(NLT).
+For God’s people today, let us remember that true wisdom comes from God, and is found by reading the Bible and listening.
+We must take great effort to find it and use it, as it is a constant process.
+If we trust in God, he will make us truly wise.